Dusun people: Ranau Dusuns

 Liwan Dusun is the largest Dusun sub-ethnic group in Ranau District, where it is further divided into two Liwans, namely the Sarayo Liwan and Tanah Rata Liwan.
-The Sarayo Liwan sub-ethnic was firstly spread around Tagudon Lama village, then later in Waang, Kiwawoi, Sosondoton, Ratau, Tudan, Manantangah, Tambiau, Mohimboyon, Terolobou, Kibbas, Toboh Lama as well as Toboh Baru and its surrounding areas within the Kundasang sub-district, with the earliest villages inhabited by this sub-ethnic in Tanah Rata (Ranau proper) are notably the villages of Kituntul, Marakau, Kokob, Matan, Libang, Tagudon Baru, Sinarut, Tudangan as well as Kilimu.
+The Sarayo Liwan sub-ethnic was firstly spread around Tagudon Lama village, then later in Waang, Kiwawoi, Sosondoton, Ratau, Tudan, Manantangah, Tambiau, Mohimboyon, Terolobou, Kibbas, Toboh Lama as well as Toboh Baru and its surrounding areas within the Kundasang sub-district, with the earliest villages inhabited by this sub-ethnic in Tanah Rata (Ranau proper) are notably the villages of Kituntul, Marakau, Kokob, Matan, Libang, Tagudon Baru, Kimolohing, Sinarut, Tudangan, Maukab as well as Kilimu.
 The Liwan are known for their traditional dances of Sumirid Modtomu especially to the Kundasang area of Ranau, which is deeply rooted in the agrarian lifestyle of the Liwan Dusun, particularly their rice cultivation practices.
 The dance movements inspired from the Mongogik, a practice to manually separates rice grains from their stalks by stomping bare feet before the advent of modern rice machines.
 It was an essential process to preparing harvested rice which subsequently evolved into the symbolic movements that now characterise the traditional dance.
 The traditional dress for Liwan females in Ranau is the abaya.

 The Tinagas Dusun tribe is usually found in Malinsau as well as surrounding villages, all located in the Ulu Sugut sub-district on its border with Beluran district in neighbouring Sandakan division of Sabah's East Coast.
-They are known for their mongigol mangalai dance and various gong instrument sounds such as the borotinduk, gouting, sontuk toomod and solundoi.
 Another Dusun sub-ethnic, the Talantang Dusun is also the dominant tribe among the Dusuns in Ranau District where it has several sub-tribes that form clans and some have even formed new tribes when they migrated to neighbouring districts, such as the Tobilung Dusun and the Sukang Dusun.
 The Dusuns in Ranau District can be considered as more closely representative of the original Dusun stock than other Dusun sub-ethnics since the area in which they reside is the origin birthplace of the entire Dusun ethnic population, the Nunuk Ragang.
 A significant portion or large majority of Ranau Dusuns had embraced Islam from animism, especially in the area of Kundasang (and to a lesser extent in villages such as Poring, Bongkud as well as Lohan located in Tanah Rata or Ranau proper) owing to mass Islamisation of this tribe from 1940 until 1976 particularly during the colonial as well as United Sabah National Organisation (USNO) rules, while a number also adhere strongly to Christianity (in which the largest single denomination amongst them would be the SIB church or formerly known as the Borneo Evangelical Mission (BEM), with minorities belonging to other denominations such as Roman Catholics, Anglicanism, Seventh-day Adventism, Lutheranism and other Christian branches).